-Elevate the Mattress
+2. Elevate the mattress

 Adding a bit of lift to the mattress at the head of the bed helps sinuses drain more readily, thus adding to your child's comfort.
 A rolled towel or yoga mat will also do the trick.

 A cool-mist humidifier goes a long way in relieving dry, stuffed up nasal passages by adding moisture to a room.
-G.K, a Philadelphia mom of two boys, five and seven, says, "I've got a humidifier in each of their rooms and turn them on at the first sign of a cold.
+G.K, a Philadelphia mom of two boys, 5 and 7, says, "I've got a humidifier in each of their rooms and turn them on at the first sign of a cold.
 Helps every time.
 I just have to remind myself to clean them after each use."

 Grandma was right when she prescribed a cup of chicken soup for a cold — and the good news is, whether it's homemade or store bought makes no difference.
 The steam helps loosen congestion and the broth hydrates.
 Studies have also found that the chicken and other ingredients in the soup actually have an anti-inflammatory effect — a very good thing, since inflammation causes coughs and stuffed-up noses.

-As said, warm moist air is an effective symptom reliever, so in addition to using a humidifier, turn on the shower and let the hot water flow.
+As said, warm, moist air is an effective symptom reliever, so in addition to using a humidifier, turn on the shower and let the hot water flow.
 The resulting warm air will help your child breathe more easily.
 If your kiddo prefer baths, immersing your child in a tub of very warm water works amazingly well in reducing a high temperature.

-To make the solution, comine two to three teaspoons of salt (non-iodized) with one pint of water, and voila!
+To make the solution, combine two to three teaspoons of salt (non-iodized) with one pint of water and voila!
 You have a homemade natural remedy.
 Just have your child blow his nose first and then block one nostril at a time before squirting.
 And no blowing for several minutes afterward.

 Made for small noses, Breathe Right for Kids works by lifting up the sides of the nose and offers fuss-free, stuffy nose relief.
 They're especially good for getting through the night and perfect, too, for kids who hate nose sprays.

-A post-nasal drip not only annoys, but also causes coughing and sore throats, too.
+A postnasal drip not only annoys but also causes coughing and sore throats, too.
 Instead of reaching for medicated cough drops, though, simply mix ¼ teaspoon salt into a cup of very warm water for your child to gargle with.
 Though not a cure, it's sure to relieve the pain for a while and can be repeated as often as needed.

 A 2007 Pennsylvania State University study led by Ian Paul, M.D. compared the effectiveness of a dose of dextromethorphan found in many cough syrups to buckwheat honey versus no treatment at all for coughs.
 The winner: honey.
-Just be forewarned that giving honey to a child under one risks botulism, a rare but serious form of food poisoning.
+Just be forewarned that giving honey to a child under 1 risks botulism, a rare but serious form of food poisoning.

-Umcka Cold Care comes in several forms: drops, tablet, syrup, and powder.
-Says Jim Wilk, a certified nutritional counselor at Holly Hill Health Foods, "Umcka has been shown to lessen the effect of colds on kids, relieving sore throats, coughs, and congestion, too.
+Umcka ColdCare comes in several forms: drops, tablet, syrup and powder.
+Jim Wilk, a certified nutritional counselor at Holly Hill Health Foods, says, "Umcka has been shown to lessen the effect of colds on kids, relieving sore throats, coughs and congestion, too.
 We've had good results with it.
 We also stock Sambucus for Kids.
 It's an organic product made with black elderberry extract that works really well.
 It's flu and cold-oriented."

-* This article is for general informational purposes only.
+This article is for general informational purposes only.
 It is not intended nor implied to be providing medical advice and is not a substitute for such advice.
 The reader should always consult a health care provider concerning any medical condition or treatment plan.
 Neither Care.com nor the author assumes any responsibility or liability with respect to use of any information contained herein.